lildude/phpZenfolio/_posts/2012-06-10-phpzenfolio-1.2.md

 categories: release
 ---

-And just when you though phpZenfolio was dead, I go an release a new version.
+And just when you thought phpZenfolio was dead, I go an release a new version.

 Thankfully Zenfolio seems to be keeping their API quite stable so very few changes are required in phpZenfolio.
 That said, I have made this point release just to provide you with the following changes: